megmog88/Meg-Mixology-MS2/README.md

     - Ipad Pro
     - HP Windows Laptop
     - Mac Book Pro

+## Testing User Stories
+1. As a user in lockdown I can easily be inspired by the many different cocktails displayed on the pageand even take a look by my flavour interests.
+2. As someone excited to learn new twists I can now do this with a bit of help and guidance
+3. As a cocktail lover I can explore other options out there and broaden my horizons
+4. As a newbie in hospitality I can now easily acces a lot of information and look good infront of my boss.
+5. As a business developer the websoite shows me up to date cocktails and shows me trends in the cocktails.
+Also allows me to strengthen my knowledge.
+6. The world clearly has a lot more for me to offer and a business owner and making cocktails is definately one of them.

 ## Issues while Testing
 * I had a few issues with HTML validator, I corrected some which had bad/unused id's in them, however there are